eudoxia0/eudoxia0.github.io/article/_posts/2025-10-05-hashcards-plain-text-spaced-repetition.md

 But why plain-text files in a Git repo?
 Why not use the above format, but in a "normal" app with a database?

 The vague idea of a spaced repetition system where flashcards are stored as plain-text files in a Git repo had been kicking around my cranium for a long time.
 I remember asking an Ankihead on IRC circa 2011 if such a thing existed.
+At some point I read [Andy Matuschak's note][andy] on his implementation of an SR system.
+In his system, the flashcards are colocated with prose notes.
+The notation is similar to mine: `Q` and `A` tags for question-answer cards, and `{curly braces}` for cloze deletions.
+And the cards are content-addressed: identified by their hash.
+Which is an obviously good idea.
+But his code is private and, besides, I feel that prose notes and flashcards are very different beasts, and I don't need or want them to mix.

-But I think the idea got bumped up the priority queue because I started using a workflow that was similar to my current hashcards workflow.
+But I think the idea of plain-text spaced repetition got bumped up the priority queue because I spontaneously started using a workflow that was similar to my current hashcards workflow.

 When studying from a textbook or a website, I'd write flashcards in a Markdown file.
-Usually, I used a shorthad like `[foo]` for cloze deletions and then wrote a tiny Python script to transform those into the `{% raw %}{{1::foo}}{% endraw %}` notation used by Mochi.
-And while I read I'd edit the flashcards in the file, as my knowledge built up and my sense of what was relevant and important to remember improved.
+Usually, I used a shorthad like `[foo]` for cloze deletions.
+Then I'd use a Python script to transform the shorthand into the `{% raw %}{{1::foo}}{% endraw %}` notation used by Mochi.
+And I'd edit the flashcards in the file, as my knowledge built up and my sense of what was relevant and important to remember improved.
 And then, when I was done with the chapter or document or whatever, only then, I would manually import the flashcards into Mochi.

 And it struck me that the last step was kind of unnecessary.
 I was already writing my flashcards as lightly-annotated Markdown in plain-text files.
 I had [already implemented FSRS][fsrsblog] out of curiosity.
 I was looking for a personal project to build during funemployment.
 So hashcards was by then a very neatly-shaped hole that I just needed to paint inside.

-At some point I read [Andy Matuschak's note][andy] on his implementation of an SR system.
-In his system, the flashcards are colocated with prose notes.
-The notation is similar to mine: `Q` and `A` tags for question-answer cards, and `{curly braces}` for cloze deletions.
-And the cards are content-addressed: identified by their hash.
-Which is an obviously good idea.
-But his code is private and, besides, I feel that prose notes and flashcards are very different beasts, and I don't need or want them to mix.

-Using plain-text storage has a lot of synergies:
+It turns out that using plain-text storage has a lot of synergies:

 - You can edit the cards using whatever editor you use, build up a library of card-creating macros, and navigate the collection using the editor's file browser.
 - You can use Git for version control.
 Git is infinitely more featureful than the change-tracking of any SR app: you can edit multiple cards in one commit, branch, merge, use pull requests, etc.
 - You can make your flashcards public on GitHub.
 - You can generate flashcards using scripts (e.g., turn a CSV of foreign language vocabulary into a deck of flashcards), and write a Makefile to tie the script, data source, and target together.
 I [do this][makefile] in my personal deck.
+Anki's note types don't have to be built into hashcards, rather, you can DIY it using some Python and make.

 [hashcards]: https://github.com/eudoxia0/hashcards
 [sr]: /article/effective-spaced-repetition